hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Category: Hydrocotyle is a broadleaf (Dicot) weed.

-Flower: Hydrocotyle has yellow or white flower.
+Flower: Hydrocotyle has yellow or white flowers.
 These can be present all year round, but are mainly seen from October to February.

 Height: Pennywort is a prostrate weed.

-Leaf Width: The leaf blade is circular to elliptical, and are 25 to 50 mm in diameter.
+Leaf Width: The leaf blade of Kurnell Curse is circular to elliptical, and is 25 to 50 mm in diameter.

-Reproduction: Hydrocotyle reproduces via seeds, rhizomes, and sometimes by tubers.
+Reproduction: Hydrocotyle spreads via seeds, rhizomes, and sometimes by tubers.

-Comments: The dull green leaf of Dollar Weed has a roughly scalloped edge.
+Comments: The dull, hairless green leaf of Dollarweed, has a roughly scalloped edge.
 The leaf divides into distinct segments.

 Hydrocotyle is often mistaken for Kidney Weed.
-A good way to tell them apart is to look at where the leaf stem joins the leaf.
-The stem of Kidney Weed is at the edge of the leaf, while the Hydrocotyle stem is at the centre of the leaf.
+A good way to tell these apart is to look at where the leaf stem joins the leaf.
+The stem of Kidney Weed is at the edge of the leaf, while the stem of Hydrocotyle is in the centre.

 Habitat: Hydrocotyle favours moist soil conditions, and thrives in weak, thin turf.